Higher education in the United States: 20th century

+During the 1930s and 1940s, fear for the future of democracy impelled colleges and universities to define general education as preparation for citizenship in democratic society.
+In response, social scientists engaged in curricular reform, creating new general education courses and experimenting with progressive pedagogical methods.
+The result was a widespread form of social science general education by the mid-twentieth century in U.S. higher education.

 College students were involved in social movements long before the 20th century, but the most dramatic student movements rose in the 1960s.
 In the 1960s, students organized for civil rights and against the Vietnam War.
 In the 1970s, students led movements for women's rights and gay rights, as well as protests against South African apartheid.

 Privatization of US higher education increased in the 1980s and during economic recessions and austerity in the 20th and 21st century.

-While for-profit colleges originated during Colonial times, growth in these schools was most apparent from the 1980s to about 2011.
+While a few for-profit colleges originated during Colonial times, these schools became major factors in the 1980s to about 2011, taking advantage of federal loan programs to pay student tuition.
 For-profit college enrollment, however, has declined significantly since 2011, after several federal investigations.
-For-profit colleges were criticized for predatory marketing and sales practices.
+For-profit colleges were criticized for predatory marketing and sales practices, and very poor records in terms of graduates getting jobs and repaying loans.
 The failures of Corinthian Colleges and ITT Technical Institute were the most remarkable closings.
 In 2018, the documentary Fail State chronicled the boom and bust of for-profit colleges, highlighting the abuses that led to their downfall.